PoisotLab/ms_networkary_classifiers/README.md

 conversely care more about getting as many pairs right, even though the mistakes accumulate in the form of a slightly worse estimate of network structure.
 How these two approaches can be reconciled is undoubtedly a task for further research.
-Despite this apprent tension at the heart of the predictive exercise, we can use the results presented here to suggest a number of guidelines.
+Despite this apparent tension at the heart of the predictive exercise, we can use the results presented here to suggest a number of guidelines.

 First, because we should have more trust in reported interactions than in